mlrun/mlrun/docs/concepts/scheduled-jobs.md

 (scheduled-jobs)=
 # Scheduled Jobs

-Often times you may want to repeadedly run a `Job` on a regular schedule.
+Oftentimes you may want to repeatedly run a `job` on a regular schedule.
 For example, fetching from a datasource every morning, compiling an analytics report every month, or detecting model drift every hour.

-### Create a Job
+## Create a Job

-MLRun makes it very simple to add a schedule to a given `Job`.
-To showcase this, we will add a schedule to run the following `schedule.py` file every hour:
+MLRun makes it very simple to add a schedule to a given `job`.
+To showcase this, the following job runs the code below, which resides in a file titled `schedule.py`:

 ```python
 def hello(context):
     print("You just ran a scheduled job!")
 ```

-To create the Job, use the `code_to_function` syntax and specify the `kind` like below:
+To create the job, use the `code_to_function` syntax and specify the `kind` like below:

 ```python
 import mlrun